sendbird/quickstart-desk-ios/README.md

 ## Getting started

-This section explains the steps you need to take before testing the sample app.
+This section explains how to install Desk SDK for iOS before testing the sample app.
+If you're familiar with using external libraries or SDKs in your projects, installing the Desk SDK will be an easy and straightforward process.

 ### Create a project

 Create a project to get started.
 Currently Sendbird Desk only supports `Objective-C`.

-### Install Desk for iOS
+### Install Desk SDK for iOS

 You can install Desk for iOS through manual set-up or through either `CocoaPods` or `Carthage`.